-- The Flood Plan (Appendix 2) sets out the procedures to be followed in the unlikely event of a flood emergency along the onshore cable route.
-The aim of the plan is to provide contractors clear indicators confirming when the construction works area should be evacuated.
-The plan also provides the key information for planning and responding to an evacuation. - The Flood Plan has been informed by the EA Flood Map for Planning (Environment Agency, 2021) and the Mid Suffolk & Babergh Level 1 Strategic Flood Risk Assessment (JBA Consulting, 2020), along with Ordnance Survey LiDAR data from the Environment Agency.
+- While the Playford Corner Works are located in Flood Zone 1 and therefore at low risk of flooding, the access/egress to the site (i.e. Playford Corner itself) is at risk of fluvial flooding.
+The Flood Plan (Appendix 2) sets out the procedures to be followed in the unlikely event of a flood event blocking Playford Corner.
+The aim of the plan is to provide contractors during the onshore construction works clear indicators confirming when the construction works area should be evacuated in the unlikely event of a flood emergency.
+The plan also provides the key information for planning and responding to an evacuation. - The Flood Plan has been informed by the findings of the Flood Risk Assessment (FRA) (Royal HaskoningDHV, 2015), along with Ordnance Survey LiDAR data and EA flood maps.
 The Flood Plan will be stored in an accessible location and be revisited on a regular basis.
-During the construction phase of the project, the contractors will be responsible for reviewing the Flood Plan, to ensure suitable preparation and protection of construction site personnel in the event of a flood. - ^{191.} A number of pre-occupation actions have been outlined within the Plan, including identifying appropriate access and egress routes and designating evacuation points.
-The plan requires the Principal Contractor to sign up to the Environment Agency's flood warning service and the Met Office's weather warning system so that when a warning is issued, an automated warning message will be sent to the nominated person/persons.
+During the construction phase of the project, the contractors will be responsible for reviewing the Flood Plan, to ensure suitable preparation and protection of construction site personnel in the event of a flood. - A number of pre-occupation actions have been outlined within the Plan, including requiring the Principal Contractor to sign up to the Environment Agency's flood warning service and the Met Office's weather warning system so that when a warning is issued, an automated warning message will be sent to the nominated person/persons.
 The Plan also provides contact details for key contacts and emergency services and the relevant instances for contacting each service.
-Such information will be utilised in the training of construction site personnel to ensure a floodsafe working environment during the construction works. - ^{192.} The Plan sets out the Flood Warning and Evacuation Procedures which shall be implemented and are outlined in Table 15-1 (taken from the Flood Plan).
+Such information will be utilised in the training of construction site personnel to ensure a flood-safe working environment during the construction works.

+The Plan sets out the Flood Warning and Evacuation Procedures which shall be implemented and are outlined in Table 15-1 (taken from the Flood Plan).
 Please see Appendix 2 for further details.

-Table 15-1 Flood Response Procedures
+Table 15-1 Flood Evacuation Procedures